Ocyn/Push-Swap/README.md

 ## Getting Started

+**Compatibility Warning**

-The project has been entirely developed and tested on a Linux Ubuntu system.
+This project, Push Swap, has primarily been developed and tested on a Linux Ubuntu system.
+It is essential to note that the project may encounter compatibility issues when executed on different operating systems.
+The utilization of Linux-specific features, libraries, or commands could lead to unexpected behavior on non-Linux platforms.

-While compatibility on other operating systems may vary, users can adapt the program by adjusting the Makefile flags and dependencies as needed for their specific environment.
+To ensure optimal performance and compatibility, it is recommended to run this project on a Linux environment, preferably Ubuntu.
+Attempting to execute the project on other operating systems may result in errors or unintended behavior.

+Please consider this compatibility notice before proceeding with the compilation and execution of Push Swap.

 ### Prerequisites